-The Magic Kingdom is a huge park and comprises six different lands.
-It can take several days to see and do everything, so study your Magic Kingdom map before you go.
-Depending on the age and preferences of your kids, and their interests, there are lands you will want to devote more time to, and some you may want to visit only briefly if you are pressed for time.
+The Magic Kingdom is a huge park, comprising six different lands.
+It can take several days to see and do everything.
+Depending on the age and preferences of your kids and their interests, there are lands you will want to devote more time to, and some you may want to visit only briefly.

-Planning Your Magic Visit to the Magic Kingdom
+How to Plan Your Visit to the Magic Kingdom

 The Six Magic Kingdom Lands